About the Book

 Then she hears them on the radio.
 Greenham women—an irreverent group of lesbians, punk rockers, mothers, and activists who have set up camp outside a US military base to protest nuclear war—are calling for backups in the face of imminent eviction from their muddy tents.
 She heads there immediately, where a series of adventures—from a break-in to a nuclear research center to a doomed love affair with a punk rock singer in a girl band—changes the course of her life forever.
 But the sense of community she has found is challenged when she faces tragedy at home.

 “Other Girls Like Me is funny and sad, powerful and inspirational, especially in these times that are calling for all of us to become activists.
 And Stephanie Davies can write.
 Her prose is lyrical, even at times mesmerizing.” — Beverly Donofrio, Riding in Cars with Boys

-“Other Girls Like Me is about women being concerned about the horrors in our world and being willing to protest and take nonviolent direct action—which is a very good thing.
-I do hope that lots of people read it.” — Angie Zelter, Founder, Extinction Rebellion Peace
+“Other Girls Like Me is about women being concerned about the horrors in our world and being willing to protest and take nonviolent direct action – which is a very good thing.
+I do hope that lots of people read it and are inspired to take action themselves!” — Angie Zelter, Founder, Extinction Rebellion Peace

 “Other Girls Like Me is a lyrical, fluent and elegant read—it is also funny and poignant in equal measure.
 In the pre Greta Thunberg era, this personal account of one young woman’s journey into activism is captivating and compelling—and a salient reminder of how the power and solidarity of communities of people with shared values can shape and change our lives—for good!” — Ann Limb, Chair of the Scouts, #1 2019 OUTstanding List of LGBT+ Public Sector Executives